ideacrew/ea_enterprise/README.md

 - docker-compose "exec vs run"

-The slight difference between exec and run is that run will create a new container, and exec will run the command on an existing container;
+The slight difference between exec and run is that run will create a new container, and exec will run the command on an existing container, examples;

 1. this will execute /bin/bash under the *running* container enroll, if there is no enroll running, the command will fail